 Payment of Tuition and Fees

 Payment for your semester's tuition, fees, and on-campus housing, approximately $9,000-10,000, is due within the first full week of classes.
 If you have not been awarded a graduate research or teaching assistant or graduate fellowship, you must pay the total amounts of tuition and fees during the fee payment period.
 This can total approximately $8,000-9,000 or more, depending on the number of credits you register for.
 Graduate assistantships and fellowships generally include the payment of tuition as part of the award.
 You will need to take your award letter to the UAF Graduate School before the tuition payment can be processed.
+However even though tuition may be paid on your behalf, you may still be responsible for fees which can total between $500 and $1,000 per semester, as well as residence life charges if you life in UAF housing.
 If you have income subject to U.S. tax withholding, you are responsible for the payment of all U.S. tax which will be assessed to your student account or withheld from each of your paychecks during the year, whichever may be applicable.
 You should ask your department payroll person if your income will be taxed.
 U.S. tax will be discussed during orientation.

 - Cash at the Bursar's Office